espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 This is possible with the ESP32-C6.
 It is neessasy to have a Thread Border Routed in the Matter Environment.
 Check you matter hardware provider.
-In order to build the application that will use Thread Networking instead of WiFi, please execute:
+In order to build the application that will use Thread Networking instead of Wi-Fi, please execute:

 Example for ESP32-S3/Linux|MacOS:
 `idf.py SDKCONFIG_DEFAULTS="sdkconfig.defaults.c6_thread" -p /dev/ttyACM0 flash monitor`